 This is different from the confidence interval calculated in Problem 1, which was 124.57 and 129.83 mg/dL.
 Although close, these are slightly different.
 One possible explanation is the use of least square methods to calculate the regression confidence limits.
 Least squares method is efficient when the data is normally distributed and homoscedastic.
 There may be some non-linearity, which is giving us a different answer from Problem 1.

+Score: 1.5

+Note that the preponderance of the data contributing to the pooled SD comes from the survivors, so the pooled SD is closer to the sample SD for the survivors than it is to the sample SD for the subjects who died

 (d)

 We can use Model B (which is the reverse coded predictor of interest of Model A) and the parameter intercept (β0) to answer this question.
 Therefore the intercept (β0) is the mean serum LDL for patients who did not survived at least 5 years or who died within 5 years (118.70 mg/dL).
 This is exactly the same mean serum LDL for patients who died within 5 years after enrollment from Problem 1.
 Because the model is saturated, we get the exact fit of the group mean.

+Score: 2

 (e)